telerik/fiddler-everywhere-docs/security.md

 - With the initial state for [the system capturing option]({%slug capture-traffic-get-started%}#system-capturing), Fiddler Everywhere will capture only non-secure HTTP traffic.
 This traffic is not encrypted and can expose sensitive information like visited URLs, internal API endpoints, etc.

 - With the initial state for [the preconfigured browser capturing option]({%slug capture-traffic-get-started%}#browser-capturing), Fiddler Everywhere will capture both non-secure HTTP and secure HTTPS traffic.
-The HTTPS traffic will be encrypted by the Fiddler Everywhere application.
+The Fiddler Everywhere application will encrypt the HTTPS traffic.

 - Fiddler Everywhere generates a unique root certificate.
-Avoid sharing this certificate with anyone as it might pose a great security threat (for example, anyone with access to that certificate can decode your secure traffic).
+Avoid sharing this certificate with anyone as it might pose a significant security threat (for example, anyone with access to that certificate can decode your secure traffic).

 - When HTTPS capturing is enabled, the captured data will contain readable information that is usually encrypted.
-Share that data with trusted parties only and carefully consider what the requests and responses might contain.
+Share that data with trusted parties only and carefully consider what the requests and responses contain.

-- All users that have access to the Fiddler Everywhere application or to the Fiddler's saved sessions will also have access to the captured data.
+- All users who have access to the Fiddler Everywhere application or the Fiddler's saved sessions can also access the captured data.

 - Consider using password protection to prevent unauthorized access to saved sessions stored locally or in the cloud.
-All saved sessions are stored as SAZ files and using the password protection option adds a 256-bit AES encryption.
+All saved sessions are held as SAZ files, and using the password protection option adds a 256-bit AES encryption.
 Unprotected saves can be opened with anyone with access to the SAZ file.

 - Fiddler Everywhere will not store your data in the cloud if you do not use sharing or cloud capabilities.
 Everything is stored locally once you sign in (where we verify your credentials in the cloud).
 The only way to get something in the cloud is to explicitly upload saved **Sessions** collections, **Requests** collections, or **rules** or share them with collaborators.
-The data these cloud saves contain won't be accessible by third parties or the Fiddler team.

-- Sessions uploaded to the Fiddler cloud space are encrypted when they have password-protection enabled.
+- Sessions uploaded to the Fiddler cloud space are encrypted when password-protection is enabled.
 Unencrypted sessions are stored in the cloud az fiddler archive clouds.

 ## Fiddler Everywhere Application Analytics